-Behavior appropriate of a mature youth is expected of students at Transitions Academy.
+Behavior appropriate of a mature youth is expected of students at Colerain Middle School.
+Students will be assigned an electronic Quarterly Behavior Card for tracking hall passes, tardies, preparation for class, and classroom behavior.
 Respect for peers and staff members fosters good relationships and a positive setting in which learning and sharing may take place.
 School rules and regulations are designed to provide a proper educational climate and promote the school's efficient and orderly operation.
 Students who violate school rules will be subject to disciplinary action.
+A demerit/detention system is used for most offenses.
 However, offenses such as smoking, fighting, theft, gambling, and flagrant acts of misconduct will result in automatic suspension.
 There are no "play fights".
-An excuse of "we were just kidding" is not acceptable.
+An excuse of "we were just playing" or "it was just a joke" is not acceptable, regarding both physical and verbal disrespect.